HynekPetrak/log4shell-finder/README.md

 ### Version 1.19-20220107 (DO NOT USE)

 - Fixed searching within extracted log4j folders on Windows
-- removed mmap access due to incompatibility with Windows.
+- Removed mmap access due to incompatibility with Windows.

 ### Version 1.18-20220107